Carmel Divorce Attorneys

 Retirement benefits, such as a 401(k) or a pension, earned during the marriage is also considered marital property and is subject to division with a presumed 50-50 split, even though the retirement benefits are earned only by one party to the marriage.

-If you are considering divorce and have questions regarding how your property will be divided, call us and we can help.
+If you are considering divorce and have questions regarding how your property will be divided, call our Carmel divorce attorneys.

 Even if only one party earned retirement benefits during a marriage, both spouses are entitled to 50% of those earned benefits.
 To divide the retirement benefits, which are typically not payable until the age of retirement, the law uses what is called a Qualified Domestic Relations Order ("QDRO").